Building a Community Park: 9 Steps You Should Follow

 - Bridges: A suspension or arch bridge is an opportunity to travel between playground components and decks.

 - Slides: A playground wouldn’t be complete without at least one tube or slide.
+A spiral tube slide or roller slide can take the classic slide experience to a whole new level.

 - Transfer points and steps: Moving through tubes, across bridges and up or down ramps is all the more interesting when there are steps and risers to climb along the way.